13 July 2023

 Summer School Data Science specialisation:

-Upon completing 3 out of 5 courses in the specialisation of which at least one text mining course, students can obtain a certificate.
+Upon completing 3 out of 5 courses in the specialisation (no more than one text mining course), students can obtain a certificate.
 Each course may also be taken separately.

 Dr. Ayoub Bagheri